 home has ever been convicted of a crime.
 Management should inquire about all crimes, not just

 felonies.
+In most cases, a 7-year history is adequate.
 Many of the crimes that will cause management the most problems

 are not felonies.
 I do not recommend you discriminate against applicants based

 on an arrest.
 This is especially true if the charges were ultimately dropped.